top of page

 Children missing from education - children missing from education are children and young people of compulsory school age who are not on a school role and are not being educated otherwise.

-T.E.D. - The Children Act of 1989 places a duty on CSC (Children’s Social Care) to investigate such matters.
+T.E.D. - The Children Act of 1989 and 2004 places a duty on CSC (Children’s Social Care) to investigate such matters.
 I will follow the procedures set out by LSP and will take guidance on further action or procedures to be followed.
 All records will be kept confidential on a need-to-know basis.

 Allegations of child abuse or neglect could lead to a criminal investigation so I will not do anything to jeopardise this.
-If a child tells me that they or another child is being abused, I won’t ask a child leading questions or attempt to investigate allegations myself; I will listen carefully and not interrupt; I will show that I have heard what they are saying, and that I take their allegations seriously; I will encourage the child to talk; I will clarify the facts with open questions but will not ask too much or try to investigate; I will not make judgements as to whether I think the child is telling the truth; I will try not to appear shocked or upset; I will not ask the child to repeat themselves; I will explain what actions I must take, in a way that is appropriate to the age and understanding of the child; I won’t promise confidentiality; I will record what I have been told using exact words where possible; I will make a note of the date, time, place and people who were present at the discussion; I will not inform the parents/carer if the child is alleging physical or sexual abuse but will contact Children’s First Response Mash and follow their advice on procedures.
+If a child tells me that they or another child is being abused, I won’t ask a child leading questions or attempt to investigate allegations myself; I will listen carefully and not interrupt; I will show that I have heard what they are saying, and that I take their allegations seriously; I will encourage the child to talk; I will clarify the facts with open questions but will not ask too much or try to investigate; I will not make judgements as to whether I think the child is telling the truth; I will try not to appear shocked or upset; I will not ask the child to repeat themselves; I will explain what actions I must take, in a way that is appropriate to the age and understanding of the child; I won’t promise confidentiality; I will record what I have been told using exact words where possible; I will make a note of the date, time, place and people who were present at the discussion; I will not inform the parents/carer if the child is alleging physical or sexual abuse but will contact Children’s First Response Hub (Mash) and follow their advice on procedures.
 If initial clarification is needed, I may use open ended questions (T.E.D., Tell me, Explain to me and Describe to me) but I will be mindful that my LSP (Pan-Dorset Safeguarding Children Partnership) and the police are responsible for child protection matters.

-I will: give comfort and support to the child as appropriate; not force the child to talk about the abuse or ask leading questions; maintain confidentiality for the protection of the child and family; speak to children’s social care to ensure that appropriate action can be taken; record, using clear language, what has been seen or heard.
+I will give comfort and support to the child as appropriate; not force the child to talk about the abuse or ask leading questions; maintain confidentiality for the protection of the child and family; speak to children’s social care to ensure that appropriate action can be taken; record, using clear language, what has been seen or heard.

 Working with parents and carers - By sharing this Safeguarding Policy I hope to impress upon parents, my commitment to all children’s well-being; so that you will understand the clear procedure I will follow in the event that I have reason to believe that a child may be at significant risk of harm.
 Parents must notify me of any concerns they have about their child, and any accidents, incidents or injuries affecting the child, which I will record and ask parents to sign.